Explorer-USS-0-1/Explorer-USS.0.1/README.md

 This project is divided into two modules: the **controller** and the **rover**.
 These modules are connected via ESP-NOW protocol using two ESP32 microcontrollers.
 All the information originates from the MSP432 microcontroller, which sends it to **ESP32-1**.
 ESP32-1 then transmits the data to **ESP32-2**, which interprets the messages and sends instructions to the DC motors and servo motors on the rover.
 The connection between the ESP's is done using the libraries <esp_now.h> and <WiFi.h> in Arduino IDE.

-The decision to use the ESP-NOW protocol is due to the reliability, low energy consumption, high message transfer speed and maintaining the connection over long distances.
+The decision to use the ESP-NOW protocol is due to the reliability, low energy consumption, high message transfer speed and long range connection.

 >[!IMPORTANT]
 >